-NON-QUALIFIED STOCK OPTIONS.
+Non-Qualified Stock Options.
 An optionee will realize no income at the time he or she is granted a non-qualified stock option.
 Such conclusion is predicated on the assumption that, under existing Treasury Department regulations, a non-qualified stock option, at the time of its grant, has no readily ascertainable fair market value.
 Ordinary income will be realized when a non-qualified stock option is exercised.
 The amount of such income will be equal to the excess of the fair market value on the exercise date of the shares of Common Stock issued to an optionee over the option price.
 The optionee's holding period with respect to the shares acquired will begin on the date of exercise.

 The tax basis of the stock acquired upon the exercise of any option will be equal to the sum of (i) the exercise price of such option and (ii) the amount included in income with respect to such option.
-Any gain or loss on a subsequent sale of the stock will be either long-term or short-term capital gain or loss, depending on the optionee's holding period for the stock disposed of.
+Any gain or loss on a subsequent sale of the stock will be either long-term or short-term capital gain or loss and subject to taxation at the applicable rate, depending on the optionee's holding period for the stock disposed of.
 The Company generally will be entitled to a deduction for Federal income tax purposes at the same time and in the same amount as the optionee is considered to have realized ordinary income in connection with the exercise of the option.

-CERTAIN OTHER TAX ISSUES.
+Certain Other Tax Issues.
 In addition, (i) any entitlement to a tax deduction on the part of the Company is subject to applicable Federal tax rules (including, without limitation, Code Section 162(m) regarding the \$1,000,000 limitation on deductible compensation), (ii) the exercise of an option may have implications in the computation of alternative minimum taxable income, and (iii) in the event that the exercisability or vesting of any option is accelerated because of a change in control, such option (or a portion thereof), either alone or together with certain other payments, may constitute parachute payments under Section 280G of the Code, which excess amounts may be subject to excise taxes.

-On February 27, 1997, the Board of Directors unanimously approved for submission to the stockholders the foregoing amendment to the 1994 Stock Option Plan.
+On March 17, 1998, the Board of Directors unanimously approved for submission to the stockholders the foregoing amendment to the 1994 Stock Option Plan.